 “I think a key part of it is getting involved, getting involved in your organization.
 Volunteer for committees so that you can see on another level across the industry”, advises Ciara.
 Harness education, and turn it into a tool to optimize your sales process.
 Ciara’s program in partnership with MPI is a sure way to get you one step closer to victory!

 Bringing Business In For Second & Third-Tier Destinations

-Our last guests of today are Lynne Wellish and Dennis Campbell.
+Last but certainly not least are Lynne Wellish and Dennis Campbell.
 The two of them have been working together to develop a program that aims to bring more business into second and third-tier destinations.
 This amazing duo has more than enough knowledge and experience to share with us, so let’s get this train moving!

 Why These Particular Destinations?

 Lynne and Dennis collaborated on what they considered the nine most important pillars of bidding effectively for convention business – MICE businesses, as it’s called, standing for Meetings, Incentives, Conventions, and Expositions.
 According to Dennis, “we want to make sure we’re providing enough education and material to essentially move the needle on their closing ratios to actually be more effective against their competitors”.